 2. Choose Your Massage School Very Carefully

 Massage schools either have a good reputation of teaching students the education, techniques, and business skills needed to begin practicing massage...or not.
 Usually, for those spas, physicians, chiropractors and other businesses, who normally hire therapists right after massage school, that reputation is very well known.

 The starting salaries for massage therapy professionals will often be higher if you have attended a school that is known to provide students a great education.

 You will also want to consider the types of massage schools you must choose from.
 You may attend traditional massage school, online massage school or community college in order to have a degree in massage therapy.

 Choosing a good massage school, is a very important decision for your massage therapy career, so ask lots of questions and choose wisely!

 Anymore, there are so many different types of massage therapy jobs to choose from, you really have to stay connected to other therapists via social media groups to find the newest techniques and products available.

-Spa jobs are often the first job a therapist will have, and if the spa pays well and the spa continues to grow, the therapist may choose to spend their entire career in the spa business.
-Eventually, many therapists choose to open a spa of their own.
+Spa jobs are often the first type of job a therapist will have, and if the spa pays well and the spa continues to grow, the therapist may choose to spend their entire career in the spa business.
+Learn about interview questions asked in a spa job interview.

 On average, experienced massage therapist's salaries or wages are approximately $24-$39 dollars per hour, out of the $65-$75 per hour charge at the salon or spa.